mariokonrad/marnav/README.md

 ### Static Analysis with Clang

-There is a script ```bin/static-analysis-clang``` for doing this, or do it manually:
+There is a script ```bin/static-analysis-clang``` for doing this, there is not yet an integration of clang-tidy in the cmake build.

-	mkdir build
-	cd build
-	cmake -DCMAKE_CXX_COMPILER=/usr/share/clang/scan-build-3.9/libexec/c++-analyzer ..
-	scan-build-3.9 -o doc/analysis --use-analyzer=/usr/bin/clang++-3.9 make

-After the build, ```scan-build``` will tell you what to do in order to inspect the findings.

 ### Perform Benchmarks